NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/3DSlicerForLatinAmerica/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Configure the internationalization of the module, ensuring the string is using the tr class to mark as translatable.
+1. Internationalize the Tutorial Maker module
-2. Translate the "step-by-step" manual to English and Spanish.
-Also, update the Portuguese tutorials with the Portuguese interface of Slicer.
+2. Translate the step-by-step Tutorial Maker guide to Portuguese and Spanish.
+3. Upgrade the Slicer tutorials in Portuguese with the Portuguese version of Slicer.
-3. Solve functional issues opened in the repository, like changing the infrastructure to a more human-readable.
+4. Solve functional issues in the Tutorial Maker repository, such as changing the infrastructure to a more human-readable one.
-4. Translation of the MonaiLabel extension to Portuguese and Spanish.
+5. Translate MonaiLabel extension to Portuguese and Spanish.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Verify if the Qt widgets are all marked as translatable and enclose the strings with the tr class.
 Also, verify the necessary configuration to add these strings in Weblate.
-2. The translation team will work together to translate the manual and the tutorials to guarantee the module can be used in English, Portuguese, and Spanish users.
+2. The Slicer for Latin America translation team will work on translating the user manual and tutorials to guarantee that the Tutorial Maker module can be used by English, Portuguese, and Spanish users.
-3. The engineering team will work together with the developer Slicer community to solve the issues that are opened in the repository.
+3. The Slicer for Latin America engineering team will work with the Slicer developer community to solve the issues opened in the repository.
-4. The strings are already marked as translatable, so the translation team will work to translate the extension using the Weblate infrastructure.
+4. The Slicer for Latin America translation team will work on translating the Tutorial Maker extension to Spanish and Portuguese using Slicer Weblate

 ## Progress and Next Steps